StratifyLabs/StratifyBlog/content/device/2013-10-18-RAM-Flash-Usage-in-Embedded-C-Programs.md

 ## The Stack

-Variables that are declared within a function, known as local variables, are either allocated on the stack or simply assigned a register value.
+Variables that are declared within a function, aka local variables, are either allocated on the stack or simply assigned a register value.
 Whether a variable is allocated on the stack or simply assigned to a register depends on many factors such as the compiler (including conventions associated with the architecture), the microcontroller architecture, as well as the number of variables already assigned to registers.
 Consider the following code example:

 ```c++
 #include <stdio.h>